Economics (B.A.)

 40 credits at the upper-level

-- proficiency in the application of graphical tools and models of microeconomic analysis, including knowledge of trade-offs, incentives, and resource allocation mechanisms in a market economy.
+- Demonstrate proficiency in the application of graphical tools and models of microeconomic analysis, including knowledge of trade-offs, incentives, and resource allocation mechanisms in a market economy.

-- proficiency in the application of graphical tools and models of macroeconomic analysis mindful of the interconnections between national economies and the global economy.
+- Demonstrate proficiency in the application of graphical tools and models of macroeconomic analysis mindful of the interconnections between national economies and the global economy.

-- the ability to interpret, manipulate and analyze economic data, and will demonstrate the ability to conduct economic research.
+- Demonstrate the ability to interpret, manipulate and analyze economic data, and will demonstrate the ability to conduct economic research.